Conveuropean logo

 Tallinn Estonia

-Last year when I was visiting Finland, I went to the tourist office to ask some information about an Island nearby Helsinki, but then the guy in front of me began to ask questions about how to get to Tallinn by Ferry ... and to make the story short next morning I was early in the port buying a return ticket to Tallinn, Estonia.
+Last year when I was visiting Finland, I went to the tourist office to ask some information about an island nearby Helsinki, but then the guy in front of me began to ask questions about how to get to Tallinn by Ferry... and to make the story short, the next morning I was early at the port buying a return ticket to Tallinn, Estonia.
 This was the first time I visited one of the Baltic republics and I loved it.
-Tallinn is a very beautiful city with nice park, a very well preserved city center and some interesting museum.
+Tallinn is a very beautiful city with a nice park, a very well-preserved city center, and some interesting museums.
 I took this picture when I was getting to Tallinn by Ferry.
-You can see from the Boat the city center at the right of the picture.
+You can see from the boat the city center on the right of the picture.
 It's very close so you can walk there.

 Enjoying a summer day in Suomenlinna